iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 ## Traits

-Following a common asymmetric cryptography pattern, we provide 5 traits `PrivateKeyGenerator`, `PrivateKey`, `PublicKey` , `Signature` and `RecoverableSignature` together enforcing the following features: private key generation, public key generation, signing and signature verification.
+We propose the traits `PrivateKeyGenerator`, `PrivateKey`, `PublicKey`, `Signature` and `RecoverableSignature` together enforcing the following features: private key generation, public key generation, signing, signature verification and public key recovery.

 Associated types are being used to bind implementations of these traits together within a signing scheme.
 For example, a `PrivateKey` implementation of a signing scheme shouldn't be used with a `PublicKey` implementation of another